biggiemedium/Minecraft-Client-Core/README.md

 # Core

-The version-independent half of a Minecraft utility client: event bus, modules, settings, config, commands, input, services, and a pluggable render facade.
+The version-independent half of a Minecraft utility client: event bus, modules, settings, config, commands, input, services, a pluggable render facade, and a HUD layout engine with an edit mode.

 Core has **no Minecraft on its classpath** — this project compiles standalone, which proves there is no `net.minecraft` import hiding in it.
-Copy `src/main/java/dev/px/core` into a project for any version and start writing modules.
+Copy `src/main/java/dev/px/core` into a project for any version and start writing modules and HUD elements.

 **Requires:** Java 8, Lombok (compile-time only), Gson (already ships with Minecraft).
 On ForgeGradle 2.x (1.8.9), which predates the `annotationProcessor`